 How do I book a ferry trip?

-If you choose a multi-day sailing, a stateroom is much desired over sleeping in the main common areas or on deck.
+If you choose a multi-day sailing, a stateroom is a much better option than sleeping in the main common areas or on deck.
 Cabins are single or double occupancy with bunk-bed style berths, and most have a private bathroom.
 Reserve these as far in advance as possible, as they sell out quickly.

 If the idea of sleeping al fresco on deck sounds like an Alaska-themed must-do adventure, pay attention to posted placards letting passengers know where they may and may not sleep outside.
 Small tents are permitted to be pitched on some upper decks, but it is imperative they be secured with duct tape to keep them from blowing away during the trip.
 Deck lounge chairs under heat lamps in the solarium spaces may be accessible to overnighters as well, but not every ferry has them.
 Use lockers inside common areas for stashing valuables, as gear will be open to both the elements and other people otherwise.